Beijzum/beijzum.github.io/docs/Writing Your First Game.md

         print("You Lose!")
     ```

     a.
 This line of code runs when none of the above requirements are met.

-    b.
 This means that the player loses by default if the player does not meet any of the above requirements.

     c.
 The `else` keyword executes if the "if-else" code block all evaluate to `False`.